-Three Aboriginal heritage sites are located in proximity to the Project.
-An additional three Aboriginal heritage sites are located in proximity to the Stage A - Network (east) project.
+An additional three Aboriginal heritage sites are located in proximity to the Stage A - Network (west) project.
 An Aboriginal heritage site is defined as any material evidence of past Aboriginal activity that remains within a context or place which can be reliably related to that activity.